AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 ## Interactivity: Carousel Navigation Controls

-In this section, we'll add navigation controls that can be used to programmatically scroll the image carousel.
+In this section, we'll add navigation controls that can be used to programmatically scroll the image carousel, using only about 130 lines of JavaScript in total.
 Since we already support arrow key navigation and pointer events, this is more of a nice-to-have feature than an essential one.
 Most carousels include these navigation buttons, and one could even argue that they improve the user experience by hinting that the container can be scrolled.
 This is especially true if a user's operating system hides scrollbars by default.
 Below is a video demo of the final result:

 {% include "video.liquid" src: "/assets/videos/carousel-button-demo.mp4", poster: "/assets/videos/carousel-button-demo-thumbnail.jpg", sourceType: "video/mp4", width: 1404, height: 392, caption: "A horizontal image carousel is scrolled left and right using navigation buttons and mouse clicks.
 Each click jumps the carousel to the next image in the direction of travel, centering it in view." %}